stanfordpython/python-labs/lab5-oop.md

 Let's add more functionality to the `StanfordCourse` class!

-* Add a attribute `students` to the instances of the `Course` class that tracks whether students are present.
+* Add a attribute `students` to the instances of the `StanfordCourse` class that tracks whether students are present.
 Initially, students should be an empty set.
 * Create a method `mark_attendance(*students)` that takes a variadic number of `students` and marks them as present.
 * Create a method `is_present(student)` that takes a student’s name as a parameter and returns `True` if the student is present and `False` otherwise.